jbhunt/job-search-eda/README.md

 - `Pay minimum`: Minmum listed salary (Normalized 0-1)
 - `Pay maximum`: Maximum listed salary (Normalize 0-1)

 Here are the odds ratios (OR) and 95% confidence intervals (CI) for each of the factors listed above.
-ORs of less than 1 indicate that the factor negatively impacted my applications, ORs equal to 1 (black dotted line) indicate the factor had no impact, and ORs greater than 1 indicated that the factor positively influenced my applications.
+ORs of less than 1 indicate that increases in the associated factor decreased my odds of getting an interview, ORs equal to 1 (black dotted line) indicate the factor had no impact on the outcome of my applications, and ORs greater than 1 indicated that increases in the associated factor increased the odds of me getting an interview.

 <p align="center">
   <img src="docs/imgs/regression_coefficients.png" width="700" alt="Animated demo">
 </p>

 The factor with the greatest OR was `Referral`.
-I was more likely to get an invitation to interview if I had a personal connection to the job.
+The odds of me getting an invitation to interview were greater if I had a personal connection to the job.
 The factor with the second greates OR was `Industry`.
-I was more likely to get an interview for jobs in academic settings.
-And finally, it seems like I was less likely to get interviews the greater the minimum and maximum salary.
+My odds of getting an interview were greatest for jobs in an academic setting.
+And finally, it seems like the greater the minimum and maximum salaries the lower the odds of my application being converted into an interview.